-Author Notes: I was making a sort of Spanish/Moroccan Moorish sort of dinner for friends one night, and was looking for something small and spicy and crunchy to serve with drinks I thought I had almonds, but had run out but I did have a can of chickpeas..and inspiration struck. - Aliwaks
+Author Notes: I was making a sort of Spanish/Moroccan Moorish sort of dinner for friends one night, and was looking for something small and spicy and crunchy to serve with drinks.
+I thought I had almonds, but had run out, oh no!
+But I did have a can of chickpeas...

-- Heat oil in large pan (preferably cast iron) to 355 or until oil makes bubbles around 1 chickpea.
+- Heat oil in large pan (preferably cast iron) to 355° F, or until oil makes bubbles around 1 chickpea.

-- add lemon zest, thyme sprig, chickpeas in batches so pan doesn't crowd fry about 5 minutes until crunchy color & changes.
+- Add lemon zest, a sprig of thyme, and chickpeas in batches, so the pan doesn't crowd (set aside chickpeas on a plate as necessary), and fry for about 5 minutes, until crunchy and the color changes.

-- Toss with smoked paprika & salt, add more if necessary..serve warm.
+- Toss it all with smoked paprika and salt, add more if necessary.
+Serve warm.